California-Planet-Search/KPF-etc/README.md

 This repository contains a set of pre-calculated photon-limited velocity uncertainties for the Keck Planet Finder project, as well as a simple Python lookup function for quickly estimating photon-limited RV precision for a user-specified target observation.

-In addition to a photon noise estimator (etc.kpf_photon_noise_estimate), there are also two child functions that calculate the required exposure time to reach a desired photon-limited RV uncertainty (etc.kpf_etc_rv), and to reach a desired spectral signal-to-noise value at a specific wavelength (etc.kpf_etc_rv).
+In addition to a photon noise estimator (etc.kpf_photon_noise_estimate), there are also functions that calculate the required exposure time to reach a desired photon-limited RV uncertainty (etc.kpf_etc_rv), and to reach a desired spectral signal-to-noise value at a specific wavelength (etc.kpf_etc_rv).

 To install, simply download the package, change directories into the downloaded folder, and run: